ibm-cloud-docs/apps/create-deploy-cli.md

 1. Run the `git add .` command.
 2. Run the `git commit -m "made changes"` command to commit changes.
 3. Run the `git push origin master` command to push to the master branch.
-4. View the DevOps toolchain for your app from the {{site.data.keyword.Bluemix_notm}} console.
-You can view toolchain details from the App Details screen in the {{site.data.keyword.Bluemix_notm}} console by running the [`ibmcloud dev console`](/docs/cli/idt/commands.html#console) command from the app directory.
+4. View the DevOps toolchain for your app from the {{site.data.keyword.cloud_notm}} console.
+You can view toolchain details from the App Details screen in the {{site.data.keyword.cloud_notm}} console by running the [`ibmcloud dev console`](/docs/cli/idt/commands.html#console) command from the app directory.
 5. View the pipeline within the toolchain to verify that a new build started.

 ### Manually deploying your app